 Accommodations & Meals

-Accommodation will be arranged for those in need of the housing in Tokyo.
+Accommodations are guaranteed for exchange students.
 There are seven off campus housing options: five of which are co-ed dormitories, two are single-sex dormitories – all women and all men.
 Additional information about housing is available.

 All housing options include a single room and are furnished with internet, air-conditioner, bed, desk, chair, closet, bookshelf, lighting, desk lamp, curtains, refrigerator, washroom, and a trash can.
 The shared facilities are cafeteria, lounge, gym, tennis court, music room, kitchen, shower room, laundry room, and a bicycle parking area.
 The all-men’s dormitory includes 2 meals per day: breakfast and supper.